 The Community Foundation spent a lot of time during the last year talking to our nonprofit partners and learning about their challenges, innovations, and outright determination in weathering the pandemic.
 Two frequently recurring words dominated these conversations: technology and fundraising.

 Recent grants from the Oshkosh Area Community Foundation totaling almost $28,000 have been awarded to Park View Health Center, Miravida Living and Evergreen Retirement Community.
 The bulk of the grant money will pay for new technology to keep residents connected but safe in the age of COVID-19.

-By Cari Tetzlaff, Behavioral Department Manager, Oshkosh Area Humane Society Oshkosh Area Humane Society (OAHS) is very excited to announce the launch of our new behavioral department, generously supported by a $7,500 Community Impact Grant from the Oshkosh Area Community Foundation.
-These new services will help us educate individuals to restore and enhance the bond […]
+By Cari Tetzlaff, Behavioral Department Manager, Oshkosh Area Humane Society Oshkosh Area Humane Society (OAHS) is very excited to announce the launch of our new behavioral department, generously supported by a $7,500 Community Impact Fund grant from the Oshkosh Area Community Foundation.
+These new services will help us educate individuals to restore and enhance the […]

 By Colleen Harvot, Director of In-Home Care at Valley VNA Senior Care I am very fortunate to be part of Memory Care Respite Partners, a twice-monthly program in Oshkosh.
 It’s ironic that a program developed for people and families experiencing memory loss has proven itself so successful at making new memories.
 Every time I participate […]

 By Jason Presto, CEO, Boys & Girls Club of the Tri-County Area We all remember our first jobs.
 (Mine was as a grocery store stock boy.)
 This summer, 15 teens experienced the challenge and joy of earning a paycheck as part of the Boys & Girls Club of the Tri-County Area’s new Teens 2 Work […]